FullstackAcademy/boilermaker/README.md

 ## Linting

-Linters are a fundamental tool to any project - it ensures that code your working with has a consistent style, which is critical to writing readable code.
+Linters are fundamental to any project - they ensure that your code has a consistent style, which is critical to writing readable code.

 Everyone has their own style, so Boilermaker does not come prepackaged with a linter.
 However, we `strongly` recommend that you (and your team, if working in a group) decide on a style, and stick with it.
 Here's what you need to do: